 How Mako partial knee arthroplasty works

-1. Your own personalized treatment planknee 1
+- Your own personalized treatment plan

 It all begins with a CT scan of your joint that is used to generate a 3D virtual model of your unique anatomy.
-This virtual model is loaded onto the Mako system software and is used to create your personalized preoperative plan.
+This virtual model is loaded onto the Mako system software and is used to create your personalized preoperative plan. - In the operating room

 In the operating room, your surgeon will use Mako to perform your surgery based on your personalized preoperative plan.
 The Mako system allows the surgeon to make adjustments to your plan during surgery as needed.
 When the surgeon prepares the bone for the implant, the Mako system guides the surgeon within the pre-defined area and helps prevent the surgeon from moving outside the planned boundaries.
-This helps provide more accurate placement and alignment of your implant.
+This helps provide more accurate placement and alignment of your implant. - After surgery

 After surgery, your surgeon, nurses and physical therapists will set goals with you to get you moving.
 They will closely monitor your condition and progress.
 Your surgeon may evaluate and discuss the X-ray of your new knee with you.